 Dead Horse Point State ParkMoab

-Goulding's LodgeMonument Valley
+Goulding’s Trading Post MuseumMonument Valley

 East Canyon State ParkMorgan

 East Canyon State Park is a 680-acre boating and year-round fishing delight nestled in the mountains northeast of Salt Lake City.
 Although popular with water recreationists, East Canyon is also an attraction for history buffs.
 Nearby trails mark the steps of the Donner Party and the first Mormon settlers.
+This park is an International Dark Sky Park.

 Mormon Pioneer National Historic TrailMulti-state